 To make a delicious gin and tonic using Hendrick's, all you need is the gin, some tonic water, cucumber slices and a dash of freshly squeezed lime juice.
 Gin and tonic is known to be one of the best cocktails for those watching their weight.
 While the gin itself is low in calories, the tonic water can be a sugar bomb.
 So if you're watching your waistline, make sure you opt-in for zero tonic water.

 Not all brands will have a zero-sugar option, but we do hope more of them will start introducing it.

 To make your Hendrick's gin tonic with cucumber, pour a shot of gin over ice in a cocktail glass.
-Add a few slices of cucumber and the tonic water.
+Add a few slices of cucumber, a squeeze of lime and the tonic water.
 You can garnish your glass with one slice of cucumber.

 I think you can see from my photos that I LOVE a loooot of cucumber in my gin tonic.
 I just find it a lot more refreshing and exciting.
 Also, there's nothing better than nibbling on gin-soaked cucumber at the end.

-If the idea of too much cucumber slices in your drink doesn't seem as appealing, you can use one to three cucumber slices for each gin tonic.
-If you like, squeeze a little lime juice in your drink and mix using a cocktail spoon.
+If the idea of too much cucumber slices in your Hendrick's doesn't seem as appealing, you can use one to three cucumber slices for each gin tonic.
+Mix with a cocktail spoon and enjoy your Hendrick's while it's cold!

 Enjoy your gin and tonic right away.

 This recipe has been developed entirely by Yuzu Bakes.
 Any resemblance with other recipes is purely coincidental.